-Marina Delpin (PhD; Certificate IV in Training & Assessment) is currently Project Manager of Researcher Mentoring at Flinders University.
-A role that entails: researcher career development; and the training, establishment and maintenance of mentoring partnerships to support Flinders’ Early Career Researchers across all campuses.
+Marina Delpin (PhD; Certificate IV in Training & Assessment) is Manager of Researcher Training, Development and Communication at Flinders University.

-Marina has extensive experience in lecturing, training and assessing in both academic and professional circles.
 Marina’s background is in research, training and management of environmental microbiology projects in Australia and internationally.
-This work has involved close working relationships with collaborators from Universities, Industry and Government and subsequently, high level reporting and presenting.
+This work has involved close working relationships with collaborators from Universities, Industry and Government.

 Authorised by the Accreditation Council to present: